 John Muto designed one of the biggest live-action comedies of all time, Home Alone.
 His extensive list of features also includes one of my own personal favorites from the 80’s, River’s Edge.
 He worked with director James Cameron on Terminator II/3D and visual artist H.R.
 Giger on Species.
 These days he co-teaches production design at AFI with renowned Hitchcock production designer Bob Boyle.

 AS: What brought you into production design in the first place?

 JM: You know for me, my training is entirely in writing- I have no design training whatsoever.
 I got out of college and I always wanted to be a writer.
-I don’t know if I wanted to be a comic book writer, or a movie writer, -some kind of writer.
+I don’t know if I wanted to be a comic book writer, or a movie writer, just some kind of writer.
 Which I think, by the way, is a better preparation for production design than most art schools.
 Because movies are about story.
 And of course that’s the biggest problem we have, is getting good stories.
 Working with lousy scripts, believe me, in film school that’s a big problem.
 So that’s what I studied in college.
 I went to Berkeley.
 I got out of college and I actually applied to film school and I got in but I just couldn’t bear to go.
 I’d had it with school and I didn’t know what I should do.
 But I had a strange desire to get into show business and of all things I got mixed up with a theater company that was really a dance company.